✅NEW: Using Machine Learning in Electronic Trading – Exec. Summary. This report is sponsored by the Plato Partnership.

 Download the latest Plato Partnership latest academic research report here:

-- NEW: How do you solve a problem like a market outage?
+- How do you solve a problem like a market outage?
 Professor Carole Comerton-Forde and Associate Professor Zhuo Zhong This report is sponsored by the Plato Partnership

 - Who benefits from colocation? by Bjorn Hagstromer, Professor of Finance at Stockholm Business School, Stockholm University This excerpt report is sponsored by the Plato Partnership.